Understanding SoniCloud Users, Groups, Permissions and SSO

 Facilities, Pharmacy Managers, and Dietary Managers

-A user who belongs to the Pharmacy Managers group would only be able to see the points in the Pharmacy Zone.
+A user in the Pharmacy Managers group can only see points in the Pharmacy Zone.

-A user who belongs to the Dietary Managers group would only be able to see the points in the Dietary Zone.
+A user in the Dietary Managers group can only see points in the Dietary Zone

 A User who belongs to the Facilities group, however, would be able to see both the Pharmacy Zone and the Dietary Zone.

-This ensures each user only sees information relevant to them.
+This ensures that each user sees only information relevant to them.

 SoniCloud Permission Levels